This post was updated on August 3rd, 2023.

 Greyhound bus alternatives for British Columbia

-If you wish to travel between British Colombia and Alberta, Rider Express has another cross-province bus on the very popular route between Vancouver and Calgary.
-It is important to note that this bus only runs from Calgary to Vancouver on Fridays and from Vancouver to Calgary on Saturdays, so plan accordingly!
+If you wish to travel between British Colombia and Alberta, the aforementioned Rider Express has another cross-province bus on the very popular route between Vancouver and Calgary, with daily buses between the two cities.

 British Columbia (BC) bus companies alternatives on Busbud: